-The amount of the attorney's professional fees shall be one freely agreed upon between the client and the attorney, in observance of the rules on ethics and on free competition.
-The form in which the fees are to be paid shall also be freely agreed upon, and may include payment of a percentage of the outcome of the claim.
-In any case, the client shall have to pay all expenses that may arise as a result of the assignment.
+The amount of the attorney's professional fees shall be the one freely agreed upon between the client and the attorney, in observance of the rules on ethics and on free competition.
+The form in which the fees are to be paid shall also be freely agreed upon and may include payment of a percentage of the outcome of the claim.
+In any case, the client shall pay the minimum expenses that the attorney may incur as a result of its designation.